easybuilders/easybuild-docs/docs/governance/governance.md

 ### 2.2 Release Managers {: #release-managers }

-The EasyBuild release managers are responsible for reguarly publishing new stable releases of EasyBuild.
+The EasyBuild release managers are responsible for regularly publishing new stable releases of EasyBuild.

 EasyBuild releases are published via [PyPI](https://pypi.org/project/easybuild/), and corresponding tags and releases are created in the relevant EasyBuild GitHub repositories.